Nick Daicos: 2023

 Daicos began his second professional season with 35 disposals and 7 marks in a Round 1 win against Geelong.

 In Round 6, during the annual Anzac Day Clash between the Collingwood and Essendon football clubs, Daicos was awarded the Anzac Medal for his best-on-ground performance where he produced 40 disposals, six marks, and two goals in the Magpies' comeback victory against the Bombers.
 After the bye rounds, Daicos slowly shifted to playing an on-ball role, flagging this with a best-on-ground performance against the Gold Coast Suns in round 16, with 36 disposals, 10 tackles and seven clearances.
 Showing promising signs as an on-baller, he signed a lucrative 4-year extension to his contract alongside his brother Josh Daicos until the end of 2029 (and Josh until the end of 2030).

 In Collingwood's Round 21 clash against Hawthorn, Daicos was tagged by Hawks midfielder Finn Maginness and was kept to a career-low 5 disposals.
 During the same game, he was subjected to a bump from Hawks defender James Blanck which caused a hairline fracture in the lateral tibial plateau of the right knee joint, ruling him out for the rest of the home-and-away season, and for Collingwood's first final.

 At the end of season awards, Daicos was awarded with the AFLCA's Best Young Player award for 2023 with 129 votes.
 He also achieved 3rd in the 2023 AFLCA's Champion Player of the Year award, trailing winner Zak Butters by 10 votes.
 He was also named as the starting Rover in the 2023 All-Australian team.
 In the 2023 Brownlow Medal awards night, Daicos came 3rd with 28 votes (the most of any second-year player in the AFL era), narrowly behind winner Lachie Neale, who polled 31 votes, and Marcus Bontempelli, who polled 29 votes.

-In the 2023 AFL Grand Final, Daicos claimed his first premiership medal in an impressive performance, polling 4 votes and finishing 3rd in the Norm Smith Medal.
+After missing Collingwood's qualifying final victory over Melbourne while recovering from his knee injury, Daicos returned for the preliminary final against Greater Western Sydney, just 48 days after suffering the fracture.
+In his first game back, he recorded 28 disposals and six clearances as Collingwood defeated the Giants by one point to advance to the 2023 AFL Grand Final.
+The following week, Daicos won his first AFL premiership as Collingwood defeated Brisbane by four points.
+He recorded a game-high 29 disposals and kicked the opening goal of the match, receiving four Norm Smith Medal votes to finish third in the voting.